Come learn how to pick, cook, and can your own Mustang Grape Jelly. Tart, sweet, and wild. This grape jelly is gonna knock your socks off!

 Boil for 10 minutes then strain all of the pulp, seeds, skin, and stems.

 You’ll be left with a beautiful, magenta, extremely sour grape juice.
+With half a 5 gallon bucket you should be left with around 6-6 1/2 cups of juice.

 You’ve Gotta Give it Some Time